William Bradford Huie: Freelance work (1950s to 1960s)

 From 1950 to 1955, Huie was a popular speaker, traveling back and forth across the country on the professional lecture circuit.
-During the same period, he also became well known through his appearances on the weekly television current events program, Longines Chronoscope, produced in New York City.
-As a co-editor of the hour-long talk show, he interviewed newsmakers John F. Kennedy, Joseph McCarthy, and Clare Boothe Luce, as well as international figures, politicians, scientists, and economists.
+During the same period, he became well-known through his appearances on the weekly television current events program Longines Chronoscope, produced in New York City.
+As a co-editor of the hour-long talk show, he interviewed newsmakers John F. Kennedy, Joseph McCarthy, and Clare Boothe Luce as well as international figures, politicians, scientists, and economists.
 His program co-editors included figures such as Henry Hazlitt and Max Eastman.
 Domestic issues, Congressional activity, military defense, the Olympics, and foreign policy were all topics discussed on the program.

 In the late 1950s, Huie and his wife resettled permanently in their native Hartselle.
 Ruth worked as a first grade schoolteacher.
 Huie continued to write full-time at home as freelance journalist and novelist.

-During this period, activism in the Civil Rights Movement increased and Huie was commissioned by periodicals such as the New York Herald Tribune and Look magazine to cover breaking events in the South.
-In 1954 the US Supreme Court ruled that segregated public schools were unconstitutional, but most southern jurisdictions made no changes to their schools.
+During this period, activism in the Civil Rights Movement increased, and Huie was commissioned by periodicals such as the New York Herald Tribune and Look to cover breaking events in the South.
+In 1954, the U.S. Supreme Court ruled that segregated public schools were unconstitutional, but most southern jurisdictions made no changes to their schools.

-Huie attended the appeal and second trial in 1954 of Ruby McCollum, a wealthy married black woman in Florida who had shot and killed her white paramour, physician and state senator-elect Dr. Leroy Adams.
+Huie attended the appeal and second trial in 1954 of Ruby McCollum, a wealthy, married black woman in Florida who had shot and killed her white paramour, physician and state senator-elect Dr. Leroy Adams.
 She testified that he had forced her to have sex and bear his child when she got pregnant.
-The popular married doctor was being groomed to run for Governor of Florida.
+The popular married doctor was being groomed to run for governor of Florida.
 Huie had been contacted about the case by writer Zora Neale Hurston, who had worked with him earlier at The American Mercury and had covered the first McCollum trial in Live Oak, Florida for the Pittsburgh Courier.
 The judge had prohibited McCollum from talking to the press.

 Huie attended the appeal and second trial, and conducted background investigations of the figures and events.
 He was arrested on contempt of court charges; the judge cited him for "meddling" in a trial that "could embarrass the community".
-Huie was soon freed from jail and he was pardoned years later.
-His book on the sensational case, Ruby McCollum: Woman in the Suwannee Jail (1956), became a bestseller; it was banned in Florida.
+Huie was freed from jail, and he was pardoned years later.
+Ruby McCollum: Woman in the Suwannee Jail (1956), his book on the sensational case, became a bestseller; it was banned in Florida.
 Ebony, Time, and other journals publicized McCollum's story worldwide.